mapninja/Earthsys144/GLOSSARY.md

 In Google Earth Engine, a set of images grouped together, often across time.
 An image collection may contain many satellite scenes for the same place.

+## HSV

+A color model that describes color using hue, saturation, and value.
+In remote sensing, HSV can be used for pan sharpening by keeping hue and saturation from a color image while replacing value with a sharper panchromatic band.

 ## Iron Oxide Ratio

 A geology-oriented band ratio that compares red and blue reflectance to highlight possible iron-rich exposed rock or soil.
 Like other spectral indices, it should be interpreted with true color imagery, local knowledge, and appropriate caution.